Sorranos/hello-world/README.md

 My first one
 Hi guys!

-My name is Sorranos and I learn how to code
+My name is Sorranos and I learn how to code!